 Index returns provided by Bloomberg LP

 This is for informational and educational purposes only and should not be construed as investment advice or an offer or solicitation of any products or services.
 Opinions are subject to change with market conditions.
 The views and strategies may not be suitable for all investors and are not intended to be relied on for legal or tax advice.
 There is a risk of loss of principal when investing in securities.
 Bonds and bond funds are subject to credit risk, default risk, and interest rate risk and may decline in value as interest rates rise.
-Advisory services provided through National Asset Management, Inc. (NAM), a SEC Registered Investment Advisor; dba Clapboard Hill Private Wealth
+Advisory wealth management services provided through National Asset Management, Inc. (NAM), a SEC Registered Investment Advisor; dba Clapboard Hill Private Wealth

 The information provided is not directed at any investor or category of investors and is provided solely as general information about products and services or to otherwise provide general investment education.
 None of the information provided should be regarded as a suggestion to engage in or refrain from any investment-related course of action as neither National Securities nor its affiliates are undertaking to provide you with investment advice or recommendations of any kind